The Blueprint for Building a $50 Million Hard Money Loan Portfolio

 Portfolio Management Matters

 Keep 90% of your deals clean.
-Strong borrowers, solid experience, reasonable LTV.
+Strong borrowers, solid experience, reasonable LTVs.
 Let 10% be hairy deals where you are comfortable with the collateral even if everything else goes wrong.

-A portfolio full of hairy deals destroys your capital investor relationships.
-These investors want passive, predictable returns.
+A portfolio full of hairy deals will destroy your lending portfolio and take over your entire day.. not to mention they could jeopardize your capital investor relationships.
+Most capital investors want passive, predictable returns.
 They are not looking to juice every dollar.
 They want security.
 A messy portfolio with constant defaults, even if they all eventually pay off, makes investors nervous.
 They stop reinvesting.
 Your capital base erodes.

 Hiring the Right People at the Right Time

-Originators are the hardest hire in this business.
-The problem is that good originators need deal flow to make money.
+We have come to realize that loan originators are the hardest hire in this business.
+The problem is that good originators need real deal flow to make money.
 Early stage companies cannot provide enough leads or company deals to pay someone well.
 So you hire someone, they cannot make enough, and they leave.

-What works is giving originators some of your repeat borrowers plus all incoming company leads.
-Then pay around 30% commission.
-On a 3 point loan, that is one point to the originator.
+Most lending companies aren’t in a position to immediately do this but after you have scaled enough, what works great is giving originators some of your repeat borrowers plus all incoming company leads.
+Industry commission structures are usually 20-30% commission rate on incoming fees.
+Example. on a 3 point loan, that is one point to the originator.
 We also experimented with portfolio bonuses.
+Ex.
 Hit $10 million in outstanding loans originated by you, earn a monthly bonus.

 Compensation Structure That Works

-Our processor gets salary plus $150 per closed loan.
+Our processor gets a salary plus $150 per closed loan.
 That aligns incentives.
 More closings benefit everyone.

 For accountants and back office roles, straight salary works.
 These are not revenue generating positions.
 They are operational necessities.

 Originators need commission heavy compensation.
-But you need to give them enough deal flow to survive while they build their own book.
+But you need to support them with enough deal flow to survive while they build their own book.
 That usually means feeding them some of your existing relationships.
-It feels uncomfortable.
-It works.
+It is not ideal but a good look when they are starting out..

 The Partnership Model